Things to do around Ipswich this weekend

 - IPSWICH MALL

-ENJOY the monthly Markets in the Mall, a big variety of market stalls, plus food and entertainment.
+ENJOY the monthly Markets in the Mall, a big variety of market stalls, plus food and entertainment, including the drumming display.